aserimeha8-byte/Mamaearth-Product-Portfolio-Market-Based-Analysis/README.md

 ```
 ### Data Descrption:
 #### The Kaggle dataset contains 260+ entries depicting 165 products in 10 categories.
 The following columns description:
-1. **Product Name**: Product description of 165 products.
+1. **Product Name**: Product description of **165** products.
-2. **Rating**: Column depicts rating provided by customer to the product which they bought.
-NULL values are present but they can have two meanings either rating is 0(NULL) or it is empty meaning customer didn't provide any rating(NULL).
+2. **Rating**: Column depicts rating provided by customer to the product which they bought. **NULL** values are present but they can have two meanings either rating is 0(NULL) or customer didn't provide any rating(NULL).
-3. **MRP**: Price corresponding to products ranging from 149 to 1749.
+3. **MRP**: Price corresponding to products ranging from **149 to 1749**.
-4. **Quantity**: Number ranging from NULL to 400.
+4. **Quantity**: Weight/Volumn ranging from **NULL to 400**.
 NULL means weight/volumn was not mentioned in the dataset.
 5. **Unit**: Unit corresponds to quantity in gram or ml.
 NULL means weight/volumn was not mentioned in the dataset.
-6. **Type**: Classification in weight/volumn or NULL
+6. **Type**: Classification under weight/volumn or NULL
-7. **Discount**: It is mentioned as number in decimal form.
-Ranging from 0 to 28%.
+7. **Discount**: Discount provided to customers while they were buying certain products.
+Ranging from **0 to 28%**.
-8. **Category**: Products are divided into 10 categories including Unknown.
+8. **Category**: Products are divided into **10** categories including Unknown.
-9. **Key Ingredients**: Major ingredients that are present in the products.
+9. **Key Ingredients**: Major ingredients that are present in making of the products.

 ### Data Preprocessing Phase:
-#### 1.Handling Duplicates: Removed redundant entries to ensure SKU counts and category metrics remained 100% accurate.
+- 1.**Handling Duplicates**: Removed redundant entries to ensure SKU counts and category metrics remained 100% accurate
-#### 2.Trim Whitespace: Cleaned all categorical columns to prevent fragmentation during SQL GROUP BY operations.
+- 2.**Trim Whitespace**: Cleaned all categorical columns to prevent fragmentation during SQL GROUP BY operations.
-#### 3.Handling Missing Values: Tagged incomplete categories as "Unknown" and isolated null ratings to avoid skewing mathematical averages.
+- 3.**Handling Missing Values**: Tagged incomplete categories as "Unknown" and isolated null ratings to avoid skewing mathematical averages.
-#### 4.Correcting Format: Standardized MRP, Discount, and Rating into numeric formats for seamless compatibility with SQL math functions.
+- 4.**Correcting Format**: Standardized MRP, Discount, and Rating into numeric formats and spellchecks for seamless compatibility with SQL math functions.
-#### 5.Amending quantity: Normalized inconsistent units (ml, g, packs) into a standardized scale for accurate price-per-unit comparisons.
+- 5.**Amending quantity**: Normalized inconsistent units (ml, g, packs) into a standardized scale for accurate price-per-unit comparisons.

 ### 🔬 SQL Techniques Implemented
-#### Importing CSV: Database was already present called maven_advanced_sql for making table schema under database.
-Table schema was created namely - *mamaearth* with same schema for importing by table data import wizard (importing all 264 entries from csv to sql table schema by right clicking schema and opting table data import wizard which imports and inserts all entries in a particular schema)
+- Importing CSV: Database was already present called **maven_advanced_sql** for making table schema under database.
+Table schema was created namely - **mamaearth** with same schema for importing by table data import wizard (importing all 264 entries from csv to sql table schema by right clicking schema and opting table data import wizard which imports and inserts all entries in a particular schema)

 Aggregations & Grouping: Used COUNT(DISTINCT) and GROUP BY to map inventory depth across 14 categories.
 Market Segmentation: Built logic using CASE WHEN to bucket products into Budget (Entry), Mid-range (Volume), and Premium (AOV) tiers.